kareemzok/splash-header/readme.txt

 *   Ability to chose if the links open in same or new browser tab
 *   Add a custom code such as html or wordpress shortcode code
 *   Ability to style the splash header with color, font size and border style
+*   Ability to add current date in different format

 See more details and usages guide here http://www.techwebies.com/2015/10/splash-header.html/